•  Home

 Introduction

-This document is designed to provide a comprehensive guide to deploying bare metal servers within our system.
-The aim is to standardize the deployment process, reduce human error, and enable efficient and secure deployments that align with industry best practices.
+This document serves as a comprehensive guide for deploying bare metal servers within our infrastructure.
+It is designed to standardize the deployment process, minimize human error, and ensure efficient, secure implementations that adhere to industry best practices.

 Hardware Considerations